Avicity7/pyhelp/conditionals/README.md

 ### What are conditionals?

-As their names suggest, conditionals refer to specific code features in Python that allow you do run certain code on a specific condition.
-In Python (and almost any other programming language, too), you're likely to deal with conditionals a lot, more likely than not in the form of the **`if-elif-else`** statement.
+As their names suggest, conditionals refer to specific code features in Python that allow you do run particular code for a particular condition.
+In Python (and almost any other programming language, too), you're likely to deal with conditionals a lot.
+More likely than not, though, you'll deal with them in the form of the **`if-elif-else`** statement.

 Let's walk you through conditionals!